brunosan/brunosan.eu/_posts/project/2012-06-10-contribute-to-open-street-map.md

 ###Goal

-The goal was to map as best as possible the top of the Pão de Açúcar with my Android device using the built-in GPS and with no data connection.
-Then upload my tracks and amenities, hence contributing to OSM.
+The goal was to map as best as possible the top of the *Pão de Açúcar* with my Android device using the built-in GPS and with no data connection.
+Then upload my tracks and POIs.

 ###Progress